8 Tips for Starting a Photography Business

 - Offer free sessions in the beginning to build your portfolio.

-- Offer to second shoot, assist or shadow other photographers.
+- Offer to second shoot, assist, or shadow other photographers.

 - Plan a styled shoot that reflects the type of work you want to book.